What is document intelligence? A lender’s definition

 Can document intelligence handle handwritten loan applications?

 Yes.
-Modern document intelligence handles handwritten, scanned, and photographed documents.
+Modern document intelligence reads and analyses handwritten, scanned, photographed, and skewed documents.
 Not every vendor does, and the gap between vendors is wide on low-quality input.

 The only honest way to evaluate this is to run a sample test on real documents from your borrower population, not a vendor’s curated demo set.
 We run those tests in our walkthroughs using documents you bring.

-Want to see how it handles your actual bank statements and payslips?
-Book a walkthrough and we’ll run your documents live.
+Want to see how it reads and analyses your actual bank statements and payslips?
+Book a demo and we’ll run your documents live.
 No prepared samples, no slides.
-Pricing starts at $399 per month on an annual plan: see our pricing page for the full breakdown.
+Or start free and run a loan application yourself.
+Pricing is consumption-based on credits, sized to your operation on one short call rather than a months-long sales cycle, and lands well under the large enterprise platforms: see our pricing page for more.